i05nagai/memorandum/language/english_speaking.md

     * Do you think I should apply for this job?
     * we apply the principles of computer science and engineering to the design and development of computing systems: generally, large distributed one.
     * many of the same principles also apply to nonserving systems with minimal modification
+    * While its' beyond the scope of this article to argue on this topic, it's easy to infer that these same reasons apply to writing ETL as it pplies to any other software
     * request
         * to request something, usually officially, esp. by writing or by sending in a form
         * to apply for a job/loan